 International students can learn about additional scholarships available to them at the accessible University of Cincinnati International Services website.

 Additional Financial Assistance

-- Community Technology assistantship to a student with experience in community-based approaches to information technology;
+- Community Technology assistantship to students with experience in community-based approaches to information technology

-- Ladislas and Vilma Segoe assistantship(s) to a student who demonstrates potential as an outstanding practitioner;
+- Ladislas and Vilma Segoe assistantship(s) to students who demonstrate potential as outstanding practitioners

-- Tilda fellowship to a student writing a thesis in environmental planning and education in center cities.
+- Tilda fellowship to students writing a thesis in environmental planning and education in center cities